Douglas Bader: Battle of France

 Bader had his first taste of combat with No. 222 Squadron RAF, which was based at RAF Duxford and commanded by another old friend of his, Squadron Leader "Tubby" Mermagen.
 On 10 May the Wehrmacht invaded Luxembourg, the Netherlands, Belgium and France.
 The campaigns went badly for the Western Allies and soon they were evacuating from Dunkirk during the battle for the port.
 RAF squadrons were ordered to provide air supremacy for the Royal Navy during Operation Dynamo.

 While patrolling the coast near Dunkirk on 1 June 1940 at around 3000 ft, Bader happened upon a Messerschmitt Bf 109 in front of him, flying in the same direction and at approximately the same speed.
 He believed that the German must have been a novice, taking no evasive action even though it took more than one burst of gunfire to shoot him down.
 Bader was also credited with a Messerschmitt Bf 110 damaged, despite claiming five victories in that particular dogfight.

 In the next patrol Bader was credited with a Heinkel He 111 damaged.
 On 4 June 1940, his encounter with a Dornier Do 17, which was attacking Allied shipping, involved a near collision while he was firing at the aircraft's rear gunner during a high-speed pass.
 Shortly after Bader joined 222 Squadron, it moved to RAF Kirton in Lindsey, just south of the Humber.

 After flying operations over Dunkirk, on 28 June 1940 Bader was posted to command No. 242 Squadron RAF as acting squadron leader.
 A Hawker Hurricane squadron based at RAF Coltishall, No. 242 Squadron was mainly made up of Canadians who had suffered high losses in the Battle of France and when Bader arrived were suffering from low morale.
 Despite initial resistance to their new commanding officer, the pilots (including such aces as Willie McKnight and Stan Turner) were soon won over by Bader's strong personality and perseverance, especially in cutting through red tape to make the squadron operational again.
 Bader transformed No. 242 Squadron back into an effective fighting unit.
-Upon the formation of No. 12 Group RAF, 242 Squadron was assigned to the Group while based at RAF Duxford.
+Bader had three Royal Navy officers in No. 242 Squadron, including his wingman Richard "Dickie" Cork.
+Upon the formation of No. 12 Group RAF, No. 242 Squadron was assigned to the group while based at RAF Duxford.
 No. 242 Squadron became fully operational on 9 July 1940.